A Foodcentric Life

 • Coconut milk - Before making this soup I was thinking of adding coconut milk for creaminess.
 It was so creamy after pureeing that I decided to skip it.
 If you want to add some, it would be delicious.
 Or if you need to stretch a batch to serve more people, coconut milk works beautifully.

-• Curry powder - Even the spices in this soup are powerful anti-inflammatories.
-Curry powder is a blend of spices.
+• Curry powder - Curry powder is a blend of spices.
 It comes in many styles from sweet to hot.
 I prefer one without the heat, listed as sweet or mild curry powder.

 • Turmeric is powerful anti-inflammatory with many health benefits and often the base for curry powder blends.
 It is high in a compound called curcumin, which is where the powerful anti-inflammatory benefits come from.

-• Carrots - add more healthy, earthy sweetness to the soup
+• Carrots - Add more earthy sweetness to the soup and are natural antioxidants, and carrots are great for your overall health.

 • Ginger - I keep a jar of organic ginger puree in the refrigerator.
 It's creamy and fine so it disappears into recipes well.
-You can also use fresh, finely grated ginger.
+You can also use fresh, finely grated ginger, or dry ground ginger.
 Use a microplane zester or ginger grater.
 Ginger is also anti-inflammatory as it contains potent compounds called gingerols.

 Butternut Squash Nutrition